 Item Cost ÷ Expected Laundry Cycles = CPU.
 A more expensive, longer-lasting item often has a lower CPU, making it the smarter investment.
 Use this data to justify upfront spending on quality. -

-Partner with a Vertical Manufacturer: Suppliers who control production from yarn to finished product often offer better value, combining transparent pricing with consistent quality, as they eliminate middleman markups.
+Partner with a Vertical Manufacturer: Suppliers who control production from yarn to finished towel product often offer better value, combining transparent pricing with consistent quality, as they eliminate middleman markups.

 The Non-Negotiables: What You Should Never Cut From the Budget